Belonging in Opera

 In 2021, Opera Theatre of Saint Louis, in partnership with WashU’s Center for the Study of Race, Ethnicity & Equity (CRE2 ) and Department of Music, began a multi-year exploration of race and opera through scholarly conversations; exchanges between composers, performers, researchers, and arts administrators; and performances by some of the world’s preeminent contemporary musicians.
 We aim to gain unique insights into the ways in which race and ethnicity have shaped the history of opera and are animating its future.

-Special Thanks to our supporting partners
+Special thanks to our supporting partners

 Â